Well-Being on Two Wheels

 “Cities need cars like dogs need fleas.”

-Lua likes to walk; I like to ride.
-Pedals and wheels are how I roll (literally).
+While Lua likes to walk; I like to ride.
+Pedals and wheels are how I prefer to move my body and get around town.

-But my riding is not of the MaMiL (Middle-aged Men in Lycra) variety that requires a fast bike, expensive gear, impractical attire, and head-down determination.
-I ride a bicycle for fun, for fitness, for transportation, for enjoying the scenery, and for socializing with fellow riders — what I refer to as the ‘beautiful bicycle people’ in my community.
+But I'm no MaMiL (Middle-aged Man in Lycra).
+A fast bike, expensive gear, impractical attire, and head-down determination is not for me.
+I ride a bicycle for fun, for fitness, for transportation, for enjoying the scenery, and for socializing with fellow riders — the ‘beautiful bicycle people’ in my community.
 They are those down-to-earth everyday stress-free urban, utility, transportation, and colorful beach-cruisin’ cyclists who recognize that local biking is helping people everywhere reconnect with neighbors and their community and enjoy the fun and healthful benefits of simple, free, elegant, pollution-free, human-powered local transportation.
 "Give a man a fish and feed him for a day.
 Teach a man to fish and feed him for a lifetime.
 Teach a man to cycle and he will realize fishing is stupid and boring," joked Desmond Tutu (reportedly).

 It might seem crazy what I'm 'bout to say